Does Comma Selection Help To Cope With Local Optima: State of the Art and Our Results

-For the optimization of jump functions via the \mclea, the work~\cite{CorusDEL18} shows the following result.
-We note that it uses a slightly different definition of jump functions (the fitness in the gap region is uniformly zero), but from the proofs it is clear that the result also holds for the standard definition (going back to~\cite{DrosteJW02}) used in this work.
+For the optimization of jump functions via the \mclea, the work~\cite{CorusDEL18} implies the following result.
+We note that it was shown only to the variant of jump functions regarded in Theorem~\ref{thm:oldjumpLB} (where the fitness in the gap region is uniformly zero), but from the proofs it is clear that the result also holds for the standard definition~\cite{DrosteJW02} used in this work.

 \begin{theorem}[\cite{CorusDEL18}] Let $k \in [1..n]$.
 Let $\eps > 0$ be a constant and let $c$ be a sufficiently large constant (depending on $\eps$).
 Let $\lambda \ge c k \ln(n)$ and $\mu \le \frac{\lambda}{(1+\eps)e}$.
 Then runtime $T$ of the \mclea on $\jump_{nk}$ satisfies